pivotal/docs-tas-adapter/technical-architecture.md

-# Architecture
+# Application Service Adapter Architecture

-This document describes the technical architecture of Application Service Adapter and its subsystems.
+You can read about the technical architecture of Application Service Adapter and its subsystems on this page.

 * [Overview](#overview)
 * [High-level architecture](#high-level-architecture)